 Yesterday evening – just before calling it a day – I received a mail from SlideShare, saying Altimeter Group Network uploaded some new content.
 If you follow someone on SlideShare, you know what kind of mail I am talking about.
-So, I went ahead, watched and downloaded the content and wrote a small blog post (back ‘live’ now) about the topic.
+So, I went ahead, watched and downloaded the content and wrote an article (back ‘live’ now) about the topic.
 It turned into a small crisis that can serve as an exercise for how you would handle a glitch.

 As I write this, I’m starting my day and going through my mails, and I notice I wasn’t supposed to write about the document at all since it was meant to go online today instead of yesterday.
 Indeed, the link on SlideShare doesn’t work anymore.